-A word about professional record.
+We say in our application materials that admission decisions take into account a candidate’s academic and professional background.
 In situations where we are considering applicants who are currently in school or are recent graduates, there understandably may not be much of a professional career to consider.
-Our faculty often indicate that they appreciate the perspective which experienced lawyers can bring to the discussions in their classes.
-As a consequence, the Graduate Studies Committee tends to favor candidates who have been working for a while before they come to Chicago.
+Our faculty often say that they appreciate the perspective that experienced lawyers can bring to the discussions in their classes.
+As a consequence, our Graduate Studies Committee tends to favor candidates who have been working for a while before they come to Chicago.
 This factor will be balanced with our desire to have a variety of countries represented in the class.
 For example, there are certain countries in Europe where most of our applicants do not have extensive work experience so that becomes less important to us.
-As a general proposition, it is fair to say that the Graduate Studies Committee prefers experienced applicants from a country if they are available in the applicant pool of that country.
+As a general proposition, it is fair to say that the Graduate Studies Committee prefers experienced applicants from a country if they are available in the applicant pool.

 Our ability to evaluate prior academic performance depends to a large extent on the information we have available.
 There are some applications where we have clear indications about how an applicant has done in comparison with other students.
 Examples would be class rank information, graduation honors, or state examination results.
 In many cases, however, we do not have such clear guidance.
 This tends to mean that reviewers will place less weight on that factor.
 There are also applicants, such as those in many South American countries, who worked with employers on part time while they were in school.
 That often means they have had to balance their work with academic demands so we may put less weight on their overall academic performance.